The Best Rental Car for a South Iceland Self-Driving Trip

 How many people are you travelling to Iceland with, and how much luggage is your group bringing along?

 Regardless of when you’re visiting Iceland, you definitely need a vehicle that can hold all of your travelling crew and all of your luggage, so carefully consider what kind of travellers you and your family or friends are — are you minimalist packers, or do you like to bring everything and anything you might need along with you on every vacation?
 If the latter, you’re going to need a bigger vehicle.

 For small groups of two or three travellers, you may, however, regardless of how much you like to pack, still be able to get away with renting a smaller economy car.
 This not only ensures you don’t end up with an overly large vehicle, but it also saves you a bit of money too, as smaller cars are more affordable.

 For those travelling in groups of six or more, it is possible to find single vehicles that can fit your group (like our Toyota Land Cruiser), but more often than not, it’s most comfortable to rent two SUVs.
-Options range from Lava Car Rental’s Nissan X-Trail to our Nissan Qashqai, but you can see all of these and more among our full line-up of vehicles.
+Options range from Lava Car Rental’s Dacia Duster to our Nissan Qashqai, but you can see all of these and more among our full line-up of vehicles.
 There, we list all of the information you’ll need to know before renting a car, including information on size, transmission, fuel and amenities and features such as air conditioning or GPS.

 Famous Attractions in South Iceland

 Once you have a good idea of what kind of vehicle you need for your South Iceland road trip, it’s time to start planning your itinerary.
 There’s so much to do and see in this portion of the country, partially why it’s one of the country's most visited regions for international travellers.